Sport for blind and visually impaired people

 Vision Sports Ireland

 Vision Sports Ireland is the national governing body in Ireland for sporting activities for blind and visually impaired people.
-The organisation was founded in 1988 to encourage the participation in sport by blind and visually impaired people at all levels.
+The organisation was founded in 1988 to encourage participation in sports by blind and visually impaired people at all levels.
 The organisation has an executive committee and a constitution that outlines the rules and guidelines under which the activities are undertaken.
-Funding for Vision Sports Ireland comes from the Sport Ireland.
+Funding for Vision Sports Ireland comes from Sport Ireland.

 Sports are conducted at all levels (including elite).
-Each sport undertaken by the organisation has its own principal co-ordinator who is responsible for promoting and organising activities within that sport.
+Each sport undertaken by the organisation has its own principal coordinator who is responsible for promoting and organising activities within that sport.
 In recent years, the organisation has significantly expanded the range of sports it has become involved in.
-See the FAQ’s for more information about Vision Sports Ireland.
+See the FAQs for more information about Vision Sports Ireland.

-Volunteers, coaches and guides
+Volunteers, coaches, and guides

 Rules